 Gardens build healthy minds, bodies, and communities.
 Gardens connect people to the environment, their food, and the people around them.
 When you start a garden and invite people in, you see greener futures unfold for everyone.

-To lend a green thumb, the Wylde Center is excited to formally launch its Garden Coach program in 2014.
-We now offer Garden Coach services for schools, churches, and other non-profit organizations to help start gardens and keep them going.
+For some green-thumb guidance, the Wylde Center offers its Garden Coach services for schools, churches, and other non-profit organizations to help start gardens and keep them thriving.

 Site Visit and Consultation